sfigg/commercialization-public/design/device-experiences/OEM-secure-boot.md

 # Secure boot

 Secure boot is a security standard developed by members of the PC industry to help make sure that your PC boots using only software that is trusted by the PC manufacturer.
-When the PC starts, the firmware checks the signature of each piece of boot software, including firmware drivers (Option ROMs), EFI applications, and the operating system.
+When the PC starts, the firmware checks the signature of each piece of boot software, including UEFI firmware drivers (also known as Option ROMs), EFI applications, and the operating system.
 If the signatures are good, the PC boots, and the firmware gives control to the operating system.

-You as the OEM use instructions from the firmware manufacturer to create Secure boot keys and to store them in the PC firmware.
-When you add UEFI drivers (also known as Option ROMs), you'll also need to make sure these are signed and included in the Secure Boot database.
-When you add UEFI drivers (also known as Option ROMs), you'll also need to make sure these are signed and included in the Secure Boot database.
-For info, see the _UEFI Validation Option ROM Validation Guidance
+You as the OEM can use instructions from the firmware manufacturer to create Secure boot keys and to store them in the PC firmware.
+When you add UEFI drivers, you'll also need to make sure these are signed and included in the Secure Boot database.

 ## Secure boot hardware requirements

-The firmware requirements for Secure boot are listed here.
+In order to support Secure boot, you must provide the following.

 - UEFI 2.3.1 Errata C or higher.
 - The platform exposes an interface that adheres to the profile of UEFI v2.3.1 Section 27.